kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 information to express the idea and why it was not acceptable.
 -->

 - Use Containerd Runtimehandlers and K8s RuntimeClasses - Runtimehandlers are using the prototype.
-Adding the ability to the CRI provides kubelet to have more control over the security context and and fields that it allows through giving additional checks (such as runasnonroot)
+Adding the ability to the CRI provides kubelet to have more control over the security context and and fields that it allows through giving additional checks (such as runasnonroot).

 - Use annotations on CRI to pass privileged flag to Containerd - Adding the field to the CRI spec allows for the existing CRI calls to work as is.
 The resulting code is cleaner and doesn’t rely on magic strings.
 There is currently a PR for adding the SecurityFields to the CRI API adding Sandbox level security support for window containers.
 The Runasusername will be required for privileged containers to make sure every container (including pause) runs as the correct user to limit access to the file system.